Temps and termites are on the rise. Schedule your free inspection today.

 Learn how to identify wasps

-Types of wasps in Western U.S.
+Types of wasps in the Western U.S.

 There are many species of wasps throughout the world.
 Below are four of the most common in the United States.